semaphoreci/book-cicd-docker-kubernetes/chapters/08-tutorial-deployment.md

 ### 4.8.3 Releasing the Stable

 In tandem with the canary deployment, we should have a dashboard to monitor errors, user reports, and performance metrics to compare against the baseline.
 After some pre-determined amount of time, we would reach a go vs. no-go decision.
 Is the canary version is good enough to be promoted to stable?
 If so, the deployment continues.
-If not, after collecting the necessary error reports and stack traces, we rollback and regroup.
+If not, after collecting the necessary error reports and stack traces, we roll back and regroup.

 Let’s say we decide to go ahead.
-So go on and hit the *Promote* button, you can tweak the number of final pods to deploy.
+So go on and hit the *Promote* button.
+You can tweak the number of final pods to deploy.
 The stable pipeline should be done in a few seconds.

 ![Stable Pipeline](./figures/05-sem-stable-pipeline.png){ width=95% }

-If you're fast enough, while the block runs you can see both the existing canary and a new “addressbook-stable” deployment.
+If you're fast enough, you can see both the existing canary and a new “addressbook-stable” deployment while the block runs.

 ``` bash
 $ kubectl get deployment